aleetsaiya/learning-airflow/README.md

 Each task returns the full JSON list.
 In Airflow, returning data from a TaskFlow task stores that output in XCom, so the downstream `store_raw_data` task can receive the datasets as function arguments.

-## Task 4: Store Raw Data To Amazon S3
+### Task 4: Store Raw Data To Amazon S3

 The `store_raw_data` task receives the posts, comments, and users data from XCom and writes each dataset as a raw JSON file in Amazon S3.
+It uses `apache-airflow-providers-amazon` provider to connect to AWS.

 ![Amazon S3 raw folder](public/aws_s3_raw_folder.png)

-*sample object for comment API request:*
+*Sample object from the comments API response:*

 ```json
 [
   {